ArbitRandomUser/SVGtiny.jl/readme.md

 julia bindings to libsvgtiny
-primarily written so that i can get svg's into Luxor.
+primarily written so that i can get svg's into Luxor. you will need to have `libsvgtiny` installed.

+more documentation incoming,
-documentation incoming, for now one function is exported drawsvg(fname::String) , which draws an svg by the filename fname into the current Luxor Drawing. example usage in `test.jl`
+for now one function is exported ... drawsvg(fname::String) , which draws an svg by the filename fname into the current Luxor Drawing. example usage in `test.jl`